 |

 This trip travels between Sorong and Lembeh Strait..
-The best choice for an International flight is into Manado (MDC) or Jakarta..
+The best choice for an International flight is into Jakarta..
 Lembeh Strait (where we depart from the ship) is a 1 hour drive from Manado.
-Flights from Manado to Sorong are 4 times per week.
-From Jakarta there are daily flights (with connections).
-International flights to Manado, Indonesia connect through Singapore, Hong Kong, and other countries.
-Usually an overnight in Manado is required before going on to Sorong to meet the ship.
+Flights from Jakarta to Sorong and Manado to Jakarta are several per day.
+International flights to Manado or Jakarta, Indonesia connect through Singapore, Hong Kong, and other countries.
+Usually an overnight in Jakarta or Manado is required before going on to Sorong to meet the ship.
 Two or three nights is recommended so that you are not tired for your liveaboard diving..
-We will organize these flights for you, book any hotel overnights you require and arrange for you to be met at the airport in Manado and transferred to and from your hotel.
-Since people come from all over the world for our trips, we are not all traveling together but do tend to meet in Manado, Singapore, Bali, LAX, JFK, etc. on the inbound trip.
+We will organize these flights for you, book any hotel overnights you require and arrange for you to be met at the airport in Jakarta and transferred to and from your hotel.
+Since people come from all over the world for these trips, we are not all traveling together but do tend to meet in Singapore, or Jakarta on the inbound trip.
 It is normal for single travelers to meet others, share a room or a side trip before or after the liveaboard trip.
 Transfers between the airport and ship are included in the package price.
 Note any hotel overnights and air travel are not included in the trip price.
 We are not travel agents but will assist you organize your travel which you will purchase directly from an airline wholesaler or an agent in Indonesia (through us).
-You can use frequent flyer miles to Singapore (or other destinations) to decrease the cost of your dive trip.
+You can use frequent flyer miles to Singapore or Jakarta (or other destinations) to decrease the cost of your dive trip.
 You should carefully check the cost of additional flights as its possible this might not be a good use of your frequent flier miles unless you can get all the way to Indonesia on them.
-We have an arrangement for air tickets with Singpore Airlines from the USA to Indonesia with very good prices and terms.
-TERMS & CONDITIONS FOR THIS TRIP: Please read our terms & conditions page prior to sending a deposit.

 call us in Texas at 817-626-0636 for information or email us about Raja Ampat - Halmahera - Lembeh Strait trips